 In the interest of preserving the identity of someone from my past, let’s call them K; forgive me for deliberately being vague with details like location or time.
 K was someone I had gotten to know when we first met whilst we were training together about twenty years ago.
 We weren’t on the same course but socially ended up moving in the same circles.
 We developed a good friendship where we shared the highs and lows of our life with each other, commiserated over failed relationships and celebrated when romance blossomed for either one of us.
 Later on I got to know K’s significant other, enjoy spending time with them both.
 Sometimes we lived in the same cities but eventually ended up living in different places where it wasn’t so easy to see each other.
 Despite the distance we would visit one another and chat over the phone fairly regularly.
 Somewhere along the line K started initiating contact less and less till eventually I was the only one making the effort.
 When K stopped responding, there was no falling out or argument to point to.
 I cycled through memories of years gone by wondering if there was something I had been doing wrong.
 Unable to identify anything definitive, it seemed like one day I had a good friend and then overnight they ceased to exist.
 With that friendship gone, it was like my life was lacking something I had grown used to believing was as certain as oxygen.
 For years afterwards, whenever I saw something that K would love, my first instinct was to call.
-Not being able to do so, it definitely felt like someone I loved had died.
+Not being able to do so, it definitely felt like a sibling had died.

 I have since recognized that in the long run unbalanced relationships are generally unhealthy.
 For the most part if someone can’t provide the kind of friendship that works for you, it doesn’t necessarily mean they are a bad person, they’re just not capable of being there for you in the way you need.
 Who we are is constantly changing and the people who have been part of our life may sometimes no longer fit our new reality.
 People move on, and it’s important to remember that not all friendships are for life, some lasting just for a moment or a season.
 That’s okay, and there shouldn’t be any shame in admitting that.
 However many people could do a better job of the manner in which they walk away from people who care about them.